izanaginookami10/web_to_epub/README.md

 # web_to_epub
 Just a new-newbie personal project to read offline webnovels done with online tutorials.

-I've added an exe file, so you can try the script by using the .exe file.
-Just double click on it after you've downloaded it.
+<strong>I've added an exe file, so you can try the script by using the .exe file.
+Just double click on it after you've downloaded it.</strong>

 Ignore the "dist" folder.
 I'm dumb and can't understand how to delete that folder.
 I know I need to use the terminal, but will look up how to do it later.